Person

 Teaching Focus

-Amber teaches ANSC 100 Orientation to Animal Science, which serves as an orientation and integration into Animal Science with emphases on academic planning, self-exploration, experience learning, and career development.
+Amber teaches AGNR 100 Student Success in the Herbert College of Agriculture, which serves as an orientation and integration into the College with emphases on academic planning, self-exploration, experience learning, and career development.

 Courses